BoltzExchange/boltz-backend/docs/regtest.md

     macaroonpath = "docker/regtest/data/lnd/macaroons/admin.macaroon"
 ```

-It is really handy to have the executables of `boltz-backend` and some aliases to control the nodes in your path.
-Therefore it is recommended to add this to your `.bashrc`:
+It is really handy to have the executables of Boltz and some aliases to control the nodes in your path.
+Therefore it is recommended to add the following to your `.bashrc`.

+In case you have Bitcoin Core, Litecoin Core and LND installed locally (the advantage is that local executables startup *a little bit faster*):

 ```bash
 # Boltz Docker regtest